pkp/omp-user-guide/en/chapter3/catalog.md

 This page allows you to manage your press catalog.

+The press catalog is the list of all published content on the site.

+From this page, you can:

+* Publish new catalog entries
-You can publish new catalog entries; review and configure your Featured Books listing; review and configure your New Releases listing; and review and configure your books by Category and Series.
+* Review and configure your Featured Books listing
+* Review and configure your New Releases listing
+* Review and configure your books by Category and Series